Best Fashion & Apparel PLM Software in 2026

 Which PLM software is widely used in fashion?

 Centric Software is the most widely used PLM at enterprise scale, trusted by brands like LVMH, ASICS, and Gymshark.
-For growing and mid-market fashion brands, newer platforms like Kobo PLM, Backbone PLM, and Techpacker have gained significant adoption by offering faster deployment, modern interfaces, and more accessible pricing.
+For brands from emerging labels through established mid-market and larger multi-supplier operations, modern platforms like Kobo PLM have gained significant adoption by covering the full design-to-delivery workflow with faster deployment, modern interfaces, and transparent pricing.
+Lighter tools like Backbone PLM and Techpacker are also widely used for core tech packs and BOMs.

 How much does fashion PLM software cost?

 Fashion PLM pricing varies dramatically by vendor and scale.
 Entry-level tools like Techpacker start around $49/user/month.
-Mid-market platforms like Kobo PLM range from $140-$300/user/month.
-Enterprise solutions like Centric Software typically require $50,000-$250,000+ per year in licensing alone, plus implementation fees that can double the first-year cost.
+Modern platforms like Kobo PLM range from $140-$300/user/month with transparent, per-user pricing and free supplier seats.
+Legacy enterprise suites like Centric Software typically require $50,000-$250,000+ per year in licensing alone, plus implementation fees that can double the first-year cost.

 Do small fashion brands need PLM software?